 Many companies do not have the need for a full-time CIO, yet almost every company benefits from the expertise of a digital information specialist.
 The vCIO is the perfect compromise.
 Here are a few reasons that your business should be looking to invest in one.

 Saving Time and Increasing Productivity

-In house management of digital information resources is a full time job, and many companies do not have the full time staff necessary to keep up.
+In-house management of digital information, resource management, is a full-time job, and many companies do not have the full-time staff necessary to keep up.
 Your vCIO, however, focuses on the discipline, freeing up the rest of your staff to focus on their job descriptions.
 When people focus on their strengths, they tend to complete tasks in less time and outperform in their assignments.

 A vCIO Can Reduce Operating Costs

 Full time In house IT is one of the most expensive expansions a company can undertake.
 A competitive salary for a single IT professional who is proficient in just one industry standard can easily run into six figures, not to mention a CIO with expertise in many standards.
 A company must also consider perks to attract top talent and deal with the insurance benefits, retirement package and vacation time that CIO talent can easily demand.